 This project is authorized by Section 14 of the Flood Control Act of 1946, as amended.
-The purpose of Section 14 is to protect public works and non-profit public facilities from streambank and shore line erosion.
-Federal funding for each Section 14 project is limited to \$5,000,000 (as amended by Section 1030 of the Water Resources Reform and Development Act of 2014, P.L.
-113-121).
+The purpose of Section 14 is to protect public works and non-profit public facilities from streambank and shoreline erosion.
+Federal funding for each Section 14 project is limited to \$10,000,000.